supravatm/supravatm.github.io/_posts/2024-09-16-how-to-create-admin-uiComponemt-form-in-magento2.md

     <i class="fa-regular fa-clock"></i> 4 min read
 </small>

-#### Basic Usage of uiComponent Form
+#### Basic Usage of Form component

-Admin Grids are represents Listing, Filter, and sort various data.
-They are also used to perform mass actions such as updates and deletes.
+The Form component is a collection of fields that can be grouped in tabs and fieldsets.
+It enables CRUD operations.

-#### To Create Admin Grid using UiComponent
+#### To Create Form component

 - [1: Define the Form](#define-the-form)
 - [2: Define the Data Source](#define-the-data-source)